 This is essentially the same boundary layer-viscous drag principle that is used by the Disc Pump.
 The pump ‘impeller’ comprises a series of parallel discs called the Discpac.
 As the discs rotate, they create drag and an initial boundary layer of fluid adheres to their surfaces as the flow enters the pump.

-As the discs rotate, the boundary layer formed on the discs surfaces is stationary, relative to the discs.
-Similarly the fluid travels increasingly fast towards the center of the gap between the discs, relative to the discs.
+As the discs rotate, the boundary layer formed on the surfaces of the disc is stationary, relative to the discs.
+Similarly, the fluid travels increasingly fast toward the centre of the gap between the discs, relative to the discs.
 Kinetic energy is transferred through layers of fluid molecules between the discs, generating velocity and pressure gradients across the Discpac.
 This creates a powerful force that ‘pulls’ the product through the pump in a smooth, pulsation-free flow.

 Discflo’s advantages over centrifugal and PC pumps

 Because the system does not use pushing or impingement to move product through the pump, it has some compelling advantages over traditional impeller technologies and progressive cavity devices.
 This is especially true for handling difficult fluids such as: